bmannakee/caller_paper/paper.md

 # Discussion

 - Relevance to germline mutations [@Rahbari2016], and somatic mutation in healthy tissue [@Lee-Six2018]
+- Relevance to deep learning, should at least be a feature.
 - Standalone package, but approach really should be integrated into callers
 - Computational efficiency if integrated
 - Applicability to other algorithms for somatic variant calling